Skip to main content

 • The EV4 is the latest addition to Kia’s quickly expanding electric lineup.

-Unveiled at Kia’s 2025 EV Day, the EV4 is a funky-looking sedan that slots under the EV6 SUV in Kia’s U.S. lineup.
-The EV4 doesn’t really look like a traditional sedan, though: This thing is weird, but not in a bad way.
-While photos can make the proportions look a bit out of whack, in person, the design comes together much more successfully.
-Kia says the vertical head- and taillights are meant to emphasize the EV4’s width; I’d argue they have the opposite effect, making the sedan look taller and narrower than it actually is.
+The EV4 doesn’t really look like a traditional sedan; this thing is weird, but not in a bad way.
+Kia says the vertical head- and taillights are meant to emphasize the EV4’s width; we'd argue they have the opposite effect, making the sedan look taller and narrower than it actually is.
 There’s also a unique two-piece spoiler sitting atop the rear glass that almost makes the roofline look disconnected from the rear window when viewed in profile; it’s a pretty cool and very distinct design element.
 Viewed in whole, the EV4’s design fits right in with the brand’s retro-futuristic cyberpunk-esque EV design language.

 Sadly, no hatch for the U.S.

-There’s a sleek and slightly more conventional-looking hatchback version, too, but sadly it won’t be coming to the U.S. This decision seems somewhat odd considering the EV4’s equivalent gas-powered sedan, the K4, will be getting a hatchback version in our market.
+There’s a sleek and slightly more conventional-looking hatchback version, but sadly, it won’t be coming to the U.S. This decision seems somewhat odd considering the EV4’s equivalent gas-powered sedan, the K4, is getting a hatchback variant.
 The U.S. has never been particularly hatchback-friendly, though, so perhaps Kia doesn’t think there’s room for two of a similar size in its lineup.

 Speaking of the K4, the EV4 is almost exactly the same size as its fossil-fueled sibling.
 At 186 inches long, 58 inches high and 73 inches wide, the EV4 is about an inch longer and 2 inches higher than the K4 while sharing the same width.
 The EV4’s 111-inch wheelbase is a slightly more significant 4 inches longer than the K4’s, but in terms of overall footprint, the two are closely matched.

 Two different battery sizes will be offered for the EV4.
-Standard is a 58.3-kWh unit that Kia says should provide up to 267 miles of range, while long-range models get an 81.4-kWh pack with up to 391 miles of range.
-These range targets were calculated using Europe’s more lenient WLTP testing process; expect slightly lower range estimates from the EPA.
+Standard is a 58.3-kWh unit that Kia says should provide up to 235 miles of range, while long-range models get an 81.4-kWh pack with up to 330 miles of range, according to U.S. EPA data.
 Initially, the EV4 will be offered as front-wheel-drive only with a single motor on the front axle.
 We expect a dual-motor all-wheel-drive variant to arrive down the line.

 All of Kia’s consumer-focused EVs use the brand’s Electric Global Modular Platform (E-GMP), but there are two versions: The EV6 and EV9 use an 800-volt RWD-based version, while lower-end models like the EV3, and now the EV4, use a 400-volt FWD-based system.
 This system is less expensive to produce, helping to keep prices down, but comes at the cost of charging speed: While the EV6 can charge from 10% to 80% in 18 minutes, the standard range EV4 needs 29 minutes to do the same task, and the long-range model with its larger battery requires 31 minutes.
 That said, while slower than those of higher-end Kia EVs, these charging speeds are price- and class-competitive.